pharo-ide/Calypso/Calypso-NavigationModel.package/ClyQuery.class/README.md

 It is the method where query retrieves items from the scope and fill given result with them.
 Look at implementors.

 - checkEmptyResult
-It checks that result will be empty without full execution.
+Subclasses should be able detect that result will be empty without execution.

 -isResult: aQueryResult affectedBy: aSystemAnnouncement Any query can be affected by system changes.
-Subclasses should decide what changes can affect them.
+Subclasses should implement what change affects their results.

 - retrivesItem: anObject
-Subclasses should check that given item can be retrieved.
-This check should not depends on query scope.
+Subclasses should check that given item can be retrieved independently on scope.

 - retrivesItemOfType: aClass
 Subclasses should check what kind of items they retrieve.